Gilbert's potoroo: Distribution and habitat

 Gilbert's potoroo was once found in a large distribution range across south-west Australia, but seems to have been locally restricted.
-Sites at Cape Naturaliste and Cape Leeuwin have produced sub-fossil remains that show the range extended to the west of the King George Sound region at some point in recent history.
+Sites at Cape Naturaliste and Cape Leeuwin have produced subfossil remains that show the range extended to the west of the King George Sound region at some point in recent history.
 The physical and anecdotal ranges included the areas around King George Sound and near the Margaret River, but the native range became reduced to the Mount Gardner headland at Two Peoples Bay (hence the naming of this population as the Mt Gardner population).
-Within that area of less than 1,000 ha, the species occupies four separate areas of dense shrubland within valleys on the mount's slopes; Mount Gardner provides a habitat that has been isolated from changed fire regimes.
-These areas are described as a Melaleuca striata and Melaleuca uncinata shrubland, between 1.5 and 2.0 m tall with 70–100% canopy cover, and a dense layer of sedges including Lepidosperma sp. and Anarthria scabra as the understorey.
-The vegetation forming its habitat has not been burnt for over 50 years, so that long unburnt areas are thought to be necessary for the species.
+Within that area of less than 1,000 ha, the species occupies four separate areas of dense shrubland within valleys on the mount's slopes; Mount Gardner provides a habitat that has been isolated from changed fire regimens.
+These areas are described as a Melaleuca striata and Melaleuca uncinata shrubland, between 1.5 and 2.0 m tall with 70–100% canopy cover, and a dense layer of sedges including Lepidosperma spp. and Anarthria scabra as the understorey.
+The vegetation forming its habitat has not been burnt for over 50 years, so that long-unburnt areas are thought to be necessary for the species.

 Recent conservation and translocation measures have had some success in increasing the population.

 The foraging activity of Gilbert's potoroo is nocturnal; it remains hidden in dense undergrowth during the day, and rarely crosses large open areas.

 Diet

-Study of the species' diet is limited to the relict population discovered at Two Peoples Bay, and is found to be similar to that of P. tridactylus.
+Study of the species' diet is limited to the relict population discovered at Two Peoples Bay and is found to be similar to that of P. tridactylus.
 Gilbert's potoroo is primarily mycophagous, a diet that consists of multiple species of truffle-like fungi.
 It may also consume fleshy fruits, as seeds have been found in the scat, but how important this is to its diet is unknown.
 Australia has the majority of fungal varieties, and Gilbert's potoroo eats a variety of them.
 From translocation of the potoroo, the species was found to survive on many different kinds of fungi, not limited to the species available in its habitat at Two Peoples Bay.

 As with many of the potoroine species, the primary type of fungus consumed is hypogeous, with the above-ground fruiting bodies of epigeous fungi forming only a minor part of their diet.
 Plant matter consumed includes leaves and stems, and invertebrates have also been recorded in the excreta; this has been regarded as incidental ingestion while eating subterranean fungi.
 About 90% of the volume of material consumed is hypogeous fungus.
 The spores of five fungal species have been recorded in faecal matter throughout the year; the total number is around 40 species.

 Gilbert's potoroo has sharp, three-toed claws that help it dig into the ground to unearth fungi.
 After digestion, the potoroo aids in spore distribution, as the spores germinate from its faeces.